hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 > NOTE:
 > - The job takes about 50 minutes to finish.
 You could monitor the progress using the `sacct` command;
 > - In the last line of the solution code, we remove the SAM file after generating the BAM file.
-We recommend do so to save space.
+We recommend you do so to save space.

 **Exercise:**